Jermaine-rbg/Jermaine-rbg/README.md

-### Hi there 👋 My name is Jermaine a Front-End Software Engineer.
+### Hi there 👋 My name is Jermaine a passionate Front-End Software Engineer.

 - 🔭 I’m currently working on my technical, problem solving, interpersonal and communication skills: